 The plan covers the one-time "Welcome to Medicare" preventive visit.
-The visit includes a review of your health, as well as education and counseling about the preventive services you need There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.

-(including certain screenings and shots), and referrals for other care if needed.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.